 Inside: If your child loves dinos, they’ll love this dinosaur world sensory bin that encourages open-ended, creative play.
+Check out all our awesome dinosaur activities for kids here.

 If you’ve been following along in our at home summer camp, you’ll know we’ve completed the ocean activities for kids series in week one.